ringarochkryss/artstore/README.md

 create and spread events such as masterclasses, charity events and exhibitions.

 * **Sell art:** Artists with printed art can display it and sell it through the webshop on this site.
-The site is made for selling art from many artists in the same place
-- that will attract more customers.
+The site is made for selling art from many artists in the same place this will attract more customers.

 #### The Gallerist
 Galleries has their own template on this site where they can display their gallery.
 In the database the gallery, artist and art is connected